sfjc/sfjc.github.io/_posts/2023-03-15-Seattle_airbnb.md

 Airbnb has three categories for cancellation: 'flexible', 'moderate' and 'strict'.

-From the data made available by Airbnb on Kaggle, the answer appears to be yes, there is an association, but the association is a very weak one, with a 'Pearson coefficient' of 0.26.
+From the data made available by Airbnb on Kaggle, the answer appears to be yes, there is an association; however, the association is a very weak one, with a 'Pearson coefficient' of 0.26.

-This means that, as a renter, if you are seeking a property with a higher price, it won't necessarily require you to follow a strict cancellation policy, although it is more likely to.
+This means that as a renter, if you are seeking a property with a higher price, it won't necessarily require you to follow a strict cancellation policy, although it is more likely to.
 As a landlord, it means that even if you have a property that doesn't fetch a high price, you can still set strict cancellation policies without being completely out-of-step with rival properties.